Clarke v. Wisconsin Elections Commission: Decision

 Writing for the majority, Justice Jill Karofsky began her opinion by noting that a majority of districts in both chambers of the Wisconsin Legislature (50 of 99 seats in the Assembly and 20 of 33 seats in the Senate) contained non-contiguous territory.
 She then went on to conclude that this was a violation of the plain text of the Constitution, which states that state Assembly and Senate districts are "to consist of contiguous territory".
 The court therefore enjoined the use of those legislative maps for further elections and ordered new maps to be drawn.

 Although the legislative maps were ruled unconstitutional, the majority declined to declare that previous elections held under those maps were unlawful, and therefore did not call for special elections in the 17 state senate districts which were not scheduled for election in 2024.

 Much of the text of the majority opinion dealt with defining "contiguous" and whether that language could be seen as a binding requirement in the constitution.
 The majority pointed to standard modern definitions of "contiguous", which include "touching" or "in actual contact", and also looked to historical definitions which would have been common at the time of the writing of the Wisconsin Constitution, such as "meeting so as to touch; bordering upon each other; not separate".

 After determining that the constitutional language referred to intact districts without separated territory, they dealt with the issue of whether or not the constitutional language made this a firm requirement or a suggested guideline.
-Since the constitutional language around contiguity was not modified by other qualifying language—unlike the "compactness" guidance which suggested that districts be "in as compact form as practicable"—the majority determined that contiguity was, in fact, a strict requirement of the constitutional language.
+Since the constitutional language around contiguity was not modified by other qualifying language, unlike the "compactness" guidance which suggested that districts be "in as compact form as practicable" (emphasis removed), the majority determined that contiguity was a strict requirement of the constitutional language.